mgarythomas/mgarythomas.github.io/content/architecture/architecture-as-stories/architectureAsStories.md

 When thinking about architecture as a story, I was reminded of Kurt Vonnegut’s work on the “shape of stories.”
 He graphed stories with Good vs Bad fortune on the vertical axis, and Time on the horizontal.
 The arc of a tale is the rise and fall between these points.

-Architecture roadmaps follow a similar curve: milestones, risks, and turning points that influence outcomes over time.
+Architecture roadmaps follow a similar curve: milestones, risks, options, and turning points that influence outcomes over time.
 The aim, of course, is to maximise the good and minimise the bad.
 Vonnegut identified eight story arcs; here are two you may recognise from transformations you’ve seen.

 ### "Man in Hole" — The Classic Transformation Story
 Vonnegut's "Man in Hole" shape describes a character who starts well, falls into trouble, then climbs back out stronger than before.
 This perfectly mirrors most architectural transformations: organisations begin with working systems, descend into the complexity and disruption of change, then emerge with improved capabilities.